 The village of Ardenza grew up gradually in the countryside to the south of Livorno at the beginning of the 19th century.
 Although the village was sparsely populated, it already had its own church, San Simone, which was built in 1844.

 During the same period the elegant ‘Casini’ were also erected along the seafront, to provide accommodation for visitors coming to enjoy the sea from outside Livorno.
-The Caprilli race course was built in 1868, and the Naval Academy in 1881, on the site of the former lazaretto named after San Jacopo and San Leopoldo.The area’s three bagni - Bagni Pejani, Bagni Lido and Bagni Fiume - grew up in the mid 1800s.
+The Caprilli race course (currently closed) was built in 1868, and the Naval Academy in 1881, on the site of the former lazaretto named after San Jacopo and San Leopoldo.The area’s three bagni - Bagni Pejani, Bagni Lido and Bagni Fiume - grew up in the mid 1800s.

 The district is divided into two - Ardenza Mare on the seafront, and Ardenza Terra slightly inland (Via del Mare connects the two), the latter with a good selection of local shops and restaurants.